What this SEO checklist covers

 36. Steal competitors’ backlinks

 Analyzing where your competitors get their links can reveal new opportunities.
 If a site links to them, they might also link to you if your content is better.
-Use Morningscore’s tools to find these sources.
+Use Morningscore’s tools to find the sources.
 Focus on the most relevant and authoritative sites in your industry.

 37. Brand mentions